Hypercubers/hypercubing.xyz/docs/puzzles/4d-skewb.md

 On the cube, the vertices can be separated into two tetrahedral subsets (the orbits of the skewb's corners).
 Each cut corresponds to one corner in the tetrahedron.
 On the hypercube, a similar partitioning of the vertices results in two sets of 8, each at the vertices of the 16-cell, or dually, the facets of a differently-oriented hypercube.
 If you only cut along vertex axes corresponding to these cuts, you will get a puzzle with only 4 cuts, half as many as the vertex turning hypercube.
 This puzzle has 8 corners and 8 centers.
 Unlike on the skewb, only half of the vertices of the hypercube have a corner piece, and all the corner pieces are in one orbit.

-Because the axes are arranged like a hypercube, this puzzle is actually a shape mod of a [2x2x2x2](/puzzles/2x2x2x2).
-As such, it has an additional shapeshifting move in which you turn one layer by 90°.
-There is no analogous move on the skewb.

 ### Demi skewb lookalike

 !!! example inline end "Demi skewb lookalike"